sebastiaanbrand/q-sylvan-benchmarks/README_artifact.md

 ## 2. Compilation

 To facilitate quick testing, all tools have been precompiled.

+Since some of the tools use an internet connection in their build process, an internet connection is required for (re)compilation.
 To recompile everything, use the command below.
 This can take ~25 minutes.
 ```shell
 $ ./compile_all.sh -r
 ```